How do I generate a network diagram of my Azure environment?

 The tool currently maps Virtual Networks, Peerings, and Subnets.
 It uses Azure Resource Graph queries to identify structure and relationships.

-Why is my diagram empty or missing items?
+Why is my diagram empty or missing networks?

 How long does access last?